Tankers reported damaged off UAE on major oil trade route

-FUJAIRAH, United Arab Emirates — As many as four ships anchored in the Persian Gulf were damaged in what Gulf officials described Monday as a “sabotage” attack off the coast of the United Arab Emirates.
+FUJAIRAH, United Arab Emirates — As many as four oil tankers anchored in the Mideast were damaged in what Gulf officials described Monday as a “sabotage” attack off the coast of the United Arab Emirates.

 While details of the incident remained unclear, it raised risks for shippers in a region vital to global energy supplies at a time of increasing tensions between the U.S. and Iran over its unraveling nuclear deal with world powers.